Step-by-Step Guide to Installing the OML4Py Server in Oracle Database

 GRANT CREATE SESSION, CREATE TABLE, CREATE VIEW, CREATE PROCEDURE to oml_user_pdb;GRANT CREATE MINING MODEL to oml_user_pdb;GRANT EXECUTE ON CTXSYS.CTX_DDL to oml_user_pdbS;GRANT PYQADMIN to oml_user_pdb;

 Congratulations!
-You Did It!
-You have successfully completed the rigorous process of installing and configuring the OML4Py server.
-Your database is no longer just a storage unit—it is now a powerful, Python-enabled machine learning platform.
+You have completed the rigorous process of installing and configuring the OML4Py server.
+Your database is no longer just a storage unit—it is now a powerful, Python-enabled machine learning platform ready for heavy analytical workloads.

 Happy coding!